PoisotLab/ms_network_prediction/manuscript.md

 framework to model interaction strength.
-One such framework is functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is based on an organism's traits, the environment, and foraging behavior such as searching, capture and handling times.
+One such framework is functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is based on an organism's traits, the environment, and foraging behavior like searching, capture and handling times.
 A different conceptual alternative, applicable in food-webs, is metabolic based models, where body mass, metabolic demands, and energy loss are used to infer energetic energy fluxes between organisms [@Yodzis1992BodSiz;@Berlow2009SimPre].
 Energy can be seen as the common currency that links every level of biology from individual organisms to the whole ecosystem [@Brown2004MetThe;@Barnes2018EneFlua].
 A (metabolically) bottom-up approach first estimates basal species biomasses and compute the higher trophic-level species biomasses and energetic demands from there [@Berlow2009SimPre].
 Alternatively, a metabolically top-down approach computes energy fluxes starting from the top consumer downward toward producers [@Barnes2018EneFlu].
 Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu].

 ### What about indirect and higher-order interactions?